session-replay-tools/tcpcopy/README.md

 	b) On the assistant server which runs intercept (the TCPCopy server) (root privilege is required):
 	  ./intercept -F <filter> -i <device,>

-	c) On the online source server (root privilege is required):
-	  ./tcpcopy -x localServerPort-targetServerIP:targetServerPort -s <intercept server,> -i <device,>

 	  Note that the filter format is the same as the pcap filter.
 	  For example:
 	  ./intercept -i eth0 -F 'tcp and src port 80' –d Intercept will capture response packets of the TCP based application which listens on port 80 from device eth0

+	c) On the online source server (root privilege is required):
+	  ./tcpcopy -x localServerPort-targetServerIP:targetServerPort -s <intercept server,>